 Image Below: Ovvia's Recipe information for All Members

-If you find a recipe or meal in the Medium Range, consider lowering the serving size if the total carbs are on the high side.
+If you find a recipe or meal in the Medium Range, consider lowering the serving size if the total carbs are high.
 Members adjust and fine-tune a recipe with the Per Meal Targets.
-Look at the individual nutritional components; maybe the recipe could use more fat to "complete" the meal target.
+Look at the nutritional components; the recipe could use more fat to "complete" the meal target.
 The addition of fat can also lower overall GL.
 Remember, healthy fat isn't a carb.

 GI & GL are additional tools that can be especially helpful if you're hesitant about eating carbohydrates.
 It's NOT a "new way" of eating and planning meals.
 It's a companion tool alongside the Ovvia Per Meal Targets.